andrijdemianczuk/ambitious_antelope/README.md

 This is the introduction area

 ## Datasources
-All data is sourced from RapidAPI
+All test data is sourced from RapidAPI.com under the respective dataset distribution terms, licenses and agreements